5 Tips for Preparing an Application

 Sal Sawler, another former peer assessor, echoed Graham’s remarks, saying that she looked for an applicant’s “dedication to their craft,” for whether “they’ll be willing/able to take constructive criticism,” and for manageable goals.
 “Once we [the peer assessment committee] had our shortlist, we narrowed it down more with a few other factors, like whether the person has made room in their life for the mentorship program.”

 Sawler stressed that apprentice writers should also have room to grow.
 “Someone who has been through another program and wants to go through the mentorship program just to polish their final draft might have less of a chance [of being accepted] than someone with a rougher draft who hasn’t already had the opportunity to work on it in an established program.”

 Bretten Hannam, who participated in the program as an apprentice writer, stressed the importance of setting aside enough time for the application process.
 He told us he produced “multiple drafts” of his writing sample before the deadline.

 Starting the application well before the deadline also gives participants the chance to ask questions about the program.
-Arts Education Officer Linda Hudson said applicants should feel free to get in touch but that they should do so as early as possible.
+Program Manager (Arts Education) Linda Hudson said applicants should feel free to get in touch but that they should do so as early as possible.
 “Don’t leave your questions for the eleventh hour,” she warned, “or they might not get answered.”

 3. Focus on your writing (sample)